Frontline Foundations - CCMA

 The UK National Contact Centre Academy provides the Frontline Foundations training programme as part of Reed Talent Solutions’ Recruit, Train, Deploy (RTD) programme.
 RTD supports organisations in the identification of new talent and helps in the deployment of new recruits, based on an organisations resource requirement.

-During our recent pilot programme with Reed Talent Solutions, we supported mobile network operator, EE, by dramatically reducing new starter attrition.
-Our solution saw EE’s retention rate increase to 94% for new joiners starting out in frontline advisor roles.
+Reed Talent Solutions supported mobile network operator, EE, with the RTD programme to dramatically reduce new starter attrition.
+The solution saw EE’s retention rate increase to 94% for new joiners starting our in frontline advisor roles.

 To find out more about this programme, please ask a member of the CCMA team.